 Academic requirements include satisfactory completion of the L-100 course series and other required core coursework in the first year; at least 32 credits-including the required Year 2 course series-in the second year; and completion of the L-300 course series, the residency experience, and the Ed.L.D.
 Capstone in the third year.

 Please note: at least 16 credits in Year 2 of the Ed.L.D. program must be completed for a letter grade in order to assess satisfactory academic progress.

 Ed.L.D. students are expected to be in residence for the first two years of study.
-(See Changes and Exceptions to Catalogue Requirements for the maximum number of independent study and field experience courses allowed in each year.)
 Transfer credit is not accepted.